 Customers want answers fast, whether they’re browsing on their desktop computers or mobile devices.
 They’re not willing to wait for a slow desktop site to load.
 Therefore, your content must be optimized to meet these expectations.

-It’s not only about having relevant content but also about how quickly you can provide it.
+It’s not only about having authority content but also about how quickly you can provide it.
 Remember, in micromoment marketing, timing is everything.
 Your content’s ability to immediately deliver can make or break your strategy.

 User Experience and Micro-Moments